iLnitsuJ/VirtualPetSimulator/README.md

 - condition monitor system(display closeness, hungriness, etc.)
 - pet keeping interactions through buttons

+## Overview of program structure:

+Program follows OOP design.
+Basically cat and dog are all class with parent class of animal.
+Player class can have collection of animals and functions to interact with animals.
+Event log is used to keep track of all player actions.
+Save and load is done through Json library.
+Graphical element, UI features are done through JSwing library.

 The application will simulate a normal pet's behavior by having several state it can be in such as relaxing, wandering around, sleeping etc.
 User will be able to interact the pet with food, petting , play mini games with them.

+## Project progress

 ## User Stories Phase 1: